How does Amazon FBA work? Everything you need to know about the popular fulfillment service at a glance!

 Amazon FBA hat Nachteile, aber die Vorteile überwiegen meistens.

-(Last updated on July 29, 2022) Most sellers are likely familiar with it: Fulfillment by Amazon, or in German “Versand durch Amazon.”
-This encompasses a whole range of services that the e-commerce giant offers to sellers on its marketplace.
-Sellers can book these services as a package, thereby delegating the majority of the tasks associated with fulfillment to Amazon.
-The FBA business has thus become one of the most popular business models among marketplace sellers, as it makes selling on Amazon remarkably easy.
+(Last update on 29.07.2022) Most merchants are likely familiar with it: Fulfillment by Amazon, or in English “Shipping by Amazon”.
+Behind it lies a whole range of services that the e-commerce giant offers to sellers on its marketplace.
+These can book merchants in a package and thus delegate the majority of the tasks that arise from fulfillment to Amazon.
+The FBA business has thus become one of the most popular business models among marketplace merchants, as it makes selling on Amazon incredibly easy.

 However, those who want to start with Amazon FBA should inform themselves well in advance.
-The service is not suitable for every seller and participation may not be economically worthwhile for everyone.
+The service is not suitable for every seller and not everyone finds participation worthwhile from an economic perspective.
 Nevertheless, there is a reason why the service is so popular: With the FBA program, Amazon has enabled sellers to meet the high standards of the e-commerce giant without additional effort.
-This is a significant relief for many sellers and, for others, it is the opportunity to expand their business.
+A tremendous relief for many sellers, and for others, it is the very opportunity to expand their business.

 Amazon FBA: What is it?

-Referred to as “Fulfillment by Amazon,” this is the in-house fulfillment service of the online giant.
+Referred to as “Fulfillment by Amazon”, this is the in-house fulfillment service of the online giant.
 Marketplace sellers can book this service for a fee.
-Amazon then takes care of all the logistical steps necessary to fulfill an order for FBA products.
+Then Amazon takes care of all logistical steps necessary to process an order for FBA products.
 This includes, among other things,

 • the storage of the items,